Skip to content

 What is a Wealth Tax, and Should the United States Have One?

-Advocates of a wealth tax argue that it would be an effective and progressive means of raising revenues while addressing wealth and income inequality and affecting only a very small fraction of U.S. households.
-Critics counter that a wealth tax would be difficult to enforce, would lead to tax evasion (reducing the amount of revenues actually collected), and may be unconstitutional.
+One revenue-raising policy proposal that has been discussed in recent years is a tax on wealth, which would impose a levy on assets owned by an individual or household.
+Advocates of a wealth tax argue that it would be an effective means of raising revenues while addressing wealth and income inequality and affecting only a tiny fraction of U.S. households.
+Critics counter that a wealth tax would be difficult to enforce, lead to tax evasion (thereby reducing the amount of revenues collected), and may be unconstitutional.

-How Does a Wealth Tax Work?
+How Might a Wealth Tax Work?

 To illustrate the basic concept, consider a simple example of a 2 percent wealth tax imposed on all individual or household net worth above $100 million (the exemption threshold).
 A wealthy individual with a net worth of $3 billion would be liable to pay 2 percent on the $2.9 billion in assets he or she owns above $100 million — resulting in a $58 million tax.